aarya-arun/ChatUp-12th-grade/README.md

 # Simple-Chat-Application
-Simple Chat Application - 12th grade
+Simple Chat Application made in C++ in 12th grade using C++ graphics among computers in a network using the shared space.

  INTRODUCTION